kiharukun829-ship-it/TubeReplacer-X/README.md

 ###### it's like tuberepair but i replaced the whole backend of the app, instead of the server

 ## What is this?
-This is a cydia tweak that fixes the google youtube app, versions 1.0.0-1.4.0, in a form where it does not rely on a backend server.
+This is a cydia tweak that fixes the google youtube app, versions 10.11.11546, in a form where it does not rely on a backend server.
 This allows for such luxuries as signin.

 ## Versions
 Should work on iOS 5-iOS 10.
-Built with youtube versions 1.0.1, with that version being fully featured with minor execptions, however, it should work on 1.0.0-1.4.0, though some new features added in those versions may not work.
+Built with youtube versions sorry i dont speak English, with that version being fully featured with minor execptions, however, it should work on 1.0.0-1.4.0, though some new features added in those versions may not work.
 If anything in this category is wrong, leave a github issue or contact me.

 ## What doesn't work
 - Purchases (bruh)